Weaving Tides Accessibility Report

 Informative Vibration: Controller vibration indicates events or interactions in the game, echoing visual and audio cues.
 This can provide additional information about progress, approaching enemies or hitting a target.

-Weaving Tides has 6 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 6 accessibility features for Visual in Weaving Tides which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 No Flashes: No flashing strobe effects or you can disable them.
 This includes the absence of flashing from dramatic visual effects, explosions or weather effects like lightning.